Use TitleDriver > Settings > Display windows tab to name, configure and place Display Windows.

 Use the Arrangement tab of the Displays System Settings panel to configure the relative positions of each of your display outputs on the desktop.

-NOTE: After changing resolution or the arrangement of your display area (via the Arrangement tab), you will need to go back to TitleDriver's Settings >Display windows and use the "Update Display Window locations" button, which is equivalent to cycling the "Lock to screen..." function for each display window.
-This assures that your Display windows are matched (in size and location) to their desired video outputs.
+NOTE: When you add or remove a video output device from your computer, or change resolution or the arrangement of your display area (via the Arrangement tab), you will need to go back to TitleDriver's Settings >Display windows and use the "Update Display Window locations" button, which is equivalent to cycling the "Lock to screen..." function for each display window.
+This assures that your Display windows are matched in size and placement to their desired video output areas on your computer's extended desktop.

-The Operator's window will appear in monitor number zero.
+The Operator's window will appear on monitor number zero (the main display).
 The system assigns each video output a number.
-A button is provided to momentarily display the number of each video output.
+The Identify Monitors button is provided to momentarily display the number of each video output.
 The operating system creates a virtual desktop which spans all of your connected monitors/display devices.
 In other words, if you move the mouse around you will see it move across all of the video outputs.

 Configuring TitleDriver Display Windows: